aws/aws-sdk-php/docs/faq.rst

         }
     }

-Or by using the the tilde operator:
+...Or by using the the tilde operator.
+The following statement is equivalent to `>=2.4.9,<2.5`:

 .. code-block:: json